There is a range of practical help and emotional support available for you if you are living with sight loss.

 These may offer information and befriending services, equipment to help you in your daily life that you can try or buy, as well as the chance to socialise and learn new skills.
 Find a local society near you in the Sightline Directory.

-Our sight loss support programmes give you the chance to meet people in a similar situation, and discuss solutions to emotional and practical problems.
+Our Living Well with Sight Loss courses give you the chance to meet people in a similar situation, and discuss solutions to emotional and practical problems.